Heshanexe/Serverless-Web-Application-using-7-AWS-services/README.md

 **Overview**

-In this module, you will use Amazon API Gateway to expose the Lambda function you built in the previous module as a RESTful API.
+In this module, i will use Amazon API Gateway to expose the Lambda function you built in the previous module as a RESTful API.
 This API will be accessible on the public Internet.
-It will be secured using the Amazon Cognito user pool you created in the previous module.
+It will be secured using the Amazon Cognito user pool that i created in the previous module.
 Using this configuration, you will then turn your statically hosted website into a dynamic web application by adding client-side JavaScript that makes AJAX calls to the exposed APIs.